wintercms/docs/architecture/developer-guide.md

 - A `|   ` (pipe with 3 spaces) should be use for parent folders that are still "open" while their child folders and files are being traversed.
 - A `# comment` can be left at the end of any line.
 It cannot be used within the tree structure.

-This feature also supports the output of the `tree` command-line utility which is available on most OS systems, allowing you to create the file structure in your OS and a similar diagram to the one above.
-Use `tree -Fa` to print the friendly path and include hidden files.
+This feature also supports the output of the `tree` command-line utility which is available on most OS systems, allowing you to create the file structure in your OS and print a similar diagram to the one above.
+Use `tree -Fa --dirsfirst <path>` to print the friendly path for item, include hidden files and list directories first.

 ```bash
 > tree -Fa folder/